LSAfrika/mpesa/README.md

 # points to note

-always change hhtpsurl when using ngrok in stk push(callback) and url registration (confirmation / validation)
+always change https url when using ngrok in stk push(callback) and url registration (confirmation / validation)